 The Centres are focused on offering nutritious food, early years education and opportunities for stimulating play.
 The Early Childhood Development Centres will be run and managed by caregivers from local areas recruited and trained by UNICEF.
 This partnership has the potential to benefit ~2,000 children and 6,000 people, including pregnant and lactating women, parents, caregivers and adolescent mothers.

-Pledged to UNICEF UK to implement an early childhood development programme by Tetley UK now with the added Vitamin C. it supports the immune system too.
+Pledged to UNICEF UK to implement an early childhood development programme by Tetley UK

-Beneficiaries of Early Childhood Development Centres, including children, pregnant and lactating women, parents, caregivers and adolescent mothers
+6.000 Beneficiaries of Early Childhood Development Centres, including children, pregnant and lactating women, parents, caregivers and adolescent mothers